 If you would like to have your hardcopy submission returned to you after consideration, please state this in writing, and include a self-addressed stamped envelope.
 Please do not send original art with your submission.

 A proposal should give the UC Press editors and marketing staff—most of whom will not be specialists in your area—clear and detailed idea of what your book will be about.
-Your initial submission should include a letter of introduction, a proposal as outlined below, your CV or resume, and a sample chapter or two.
+Your initial submission should include a letter of introduction, a proposal that addresses the topics outlined below, your CV or resume, and a sample chapter or two.
+There is no set format, but a good proposal will include the things outlined below.

 In a few paragraphs, describe the work.
 Be sure to include what you consider to be the outstanding, distinctive, or unique features of the work.
 This narrative description should explain the proposed book's purpose, themes, arguments, scope, contribution to scholarship, and place in the literature.
 Please state your argument concisely and clearly.